sivprakashbe/sivprakashbe/README.md

 - 🤵 I’m a Enthusiastic fresher looking for opportunities to work in data science industry
 - 🔭 I excel in Python,MySQL,EDA,Statistics and ML
-- 🌱 I’m currently learning PGP in Data Science and Engineering from Great lakes institute of management
+- 🌱 I’m currently doing my PGP in Data Science and Engineering from Great lakes institute of management
 - 👨‍🎓 Holding a Bachelor's Degree in Electronics and Communication Engineering
 - 📫 Reach me @ sivaprakashtd.be@gmail.com / https://www.linkedin.com/in/siva-prakash-180495207